tannerc-bb/devopsutils/README.md

 3. Ensure `config.json` is in `.gitignore`

 ## Usage
+- Run the script you want to use with `.\script_name.ps1`
+- Follow the prompts to interact with the script

+## Scripts
-- `loadbalancer_manager.ps1`: Interactive menu for managing VMs in load balancer
+`loadbalancer_manager.ps1`: Interactive menu for managing VMs in the Production load balancer
-- `disable_pipeline_test.ps1`: Interactive menu for managing pipeline triggers
-- `training_site_refresh.ps1`: Interactive menu for managing training site refresh schedule

-## Safety Features
-- Checks if pipeline is running before operations
+- Add/remove VMs from the load balancer
 - Automatically disables pipeline when removing VMs from the load balancer
 - Ensures at least one VM is always in the load balancer
 - Re-enables pipeline when adding VMs back to the load balancer

+`disable_pipeline_test.ps1`: Interactive menu for enabling/disabling a test pipeline
+- Enables/disables a test pipeline
+    - Will check if the pipeline is running before enabling/disabling
+    - Will enable/disable schedules associated with the pipeline
+    - Will enable/disable the branch policy associated with the pipeline

+`training_site_refresh.ps1`: Interactive menu for managing training site refresh schedule
+- Enables/disables the training site refresh schedule